crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 title: pfSense
 ---

-We have created a [pfSense package](https://docs.netgate.com/pfsense/en/latest/packages/list.html) with a simple UI to configure the Security Engine and the Firewall Remediation Component (bouncer).
+The CrowdSec package for pfSense requires some manual installation steps, as it is not yet available in the official repositories.

 Three types of setup are supported:

-**Small** (remediation only) - the pfSense machine receives blocklists from a CrowdSec Security Engine that you are running on a different machine.
+**Small** (remediation only) - the pfSense machine receives blocklists from a Security Engine that you are running on a different machine.
-Incoming connections are blocked at the firewall by (configurable) pfSense rules.
+Attacking traffic is blocked at the firewall by (configurable) pfSense rules.

 **Medium** (small+log processor) - in addition to enforcing blocklists, the pfSense machine can detect attacks directed at the firewall itself, for example port scans.